← all stories

 GO1

-Synthesized from 2 Yomimono stories · updated 3d ago
+Synthesized from 3 Yomimono stories · updated Aug 6

-Fighting game player GO1 of DetonatioN FocusMe suffered heatstroke at the Esports World Cup 2026 in Paris after an air conditioning failure on a shuttle bus caused the interior temperature to reach 39 degrees Celsius.
-He reported the incident on July 8, stating that he had recovered enough to walk and eat but still felt fatigued.
-He is in discussions with event management about his participation in the tournament.
+In July 2026, GO1 suffered heatstroke at the Esports World Cup in Paris after an air conditioning failure on a shuttle bus raised the interior temperature to 39 degrees Celsius.
+He reported the incident on July 8, noting he had recovered enough to walk and eat but still felt fatigued.
+He was in discussions with event organizers about whether he could compete, and he thanked fellow players and staff who helped him.

 Key facts